Chinese room: Replies considering that Searle's "consciousness" is undetectable

-Mike Alder makes the same point, which he calls the "Newton's Flaming Laser Sword Reply".
+Mike Alder calls this the "Newton's Flaming Laser Sword Reply".
 He argues that the entire argument is frivolous, because it is non-verificationist: not only is the distinction between simulating a mind and having a mind ill-defined, but it is also irrelevant because no experiments were, or even can be, proposed to distinguish between the two.

-Daniel Dennett provides this extension to the "epiphenomena" argument.
-Suppose that, by some mutation, a human being is born that does not have Searle's "causal properties" but nevertheless acts exactly like a human being.
-(This sort of animal is called a "zombie" in thought experiments in the philosophy of mind).
+Daniel Dennett provides this illustration: suppose that, by some mutation, a human being is born that does not have Searle's "causal properties" but nevertheless acts exactly like a human being.
+This is a philosophical zombie, as formulated in the philosophy of mind.
 This new animal would reproduce just as any other human and eventually there would be more of these zombies.
 Natural selection would favor the zombies, since their design is (we could suppose) a bit simpler.
 Eventually the humans would die out.
 So therefore, if Searle is right, it is most likely that human beings (as we see them today) are actually "zombies", who nevertheless insist they are conscious.
 It is impossible to know whether we are all zombies or not.
 Even if we are all zombies, we would still believe that we are not.

+Eliminative materialist reply

+Several philosophers argue that consciousness, as Searle describes it, does not exist.
+Daniel Dennett describes consciousness as a "user illusion".

+This position is sometimes referred to as eliminative materialism: the view that consciousness is not a concept that can "enjoy reduction" to a strictly mechanical description, but rather is a concept that will be simply eliminated once the way the material brain works is fully understood, in just the same way as the concept of a demon has already been eliminated from science rather than enjoying reduction to a strictly mechanical description.
+Other mental properties, such as original intentionality (also called "meaning", "content", and "semantic character"), are also commonly regarded as special properties related to beliefs and other propositional attitudes.
+Eliminative materialism maintains that propositional attitudes such as beliefs and desires, among other intentional mental states that have content, do not exist.
+If eliminative materialism is the correct scientific account of human cognition then the assumption of the Chinese room argument that "minds have mental contents (semantics)" must be rejected.

 Searle disagrees with this analysis and argues that "the study of the mind starts with such facts as that humans have beliefs, while thermostats, telephones, and adding machines don't ... what we wanted to know is what distinguishes the mind from thermostats and livers."
 He takes it as obvious that we can detect the presence of consciousness and dismisses these replies as being off the point.

 Other replies

-Margaret Boden argued in her paper "Escaping from the Chinese Room" that even if the person in the room does not understand the Chinese, it does not mean there is no understanding in the room.
-The person in the room at least understands the rule book used to provide output responses.